infrabricks/powerstrip-demo/README.md

 ### weave links

-You are now at IP buisness links with ENV Parameter docker-compose has no `--add-host parameter`
+You are now at IP business links with ENV Parameter docker-compose has no `--add-host parameter`

 ```
 api: